BuckarooBanzay/mapsync/readme.md

 })
 ```

+To save the map you can either turn on autosave with `/mapsync_autosave on` or manually save on or multiple chunks with `/mapsync_save [chunk-range]`.

+The saved chunks will now automatically be loaded if the destination area is generated (on mapgen).

 ## Restricting the backend to a world-region

 The backend can implement the `select` function to only synchronize a subset of the world: